Mount Pétain

 A mountain formerly known as Mount Pétain, but with no current official name, is located on the border of the Canadian provinces of Alberta and British Columbia (BC) on the Continental Divide.

 Original nomenclature

-It was named in 1918 after French Marshal Philippe Pétain, who was then an honoured war hero for the Allies of World War I. The name was retained despite the later reversal in Pétain's reputation after his having been Head of State of Vichy France and being partly responsible for the murder of 76,000 Jews.
+It was named in 1918 after French Marshal Philippe Pétain, who was then an honoured war hero for the Allies of World War I. Pétain's reputation changed after he was Head of State of Vichy France, where he was partly responsible for the murder of 76,000 Jews.

 Besides the mountain several other geographical points were named for Pétain.
 Pétain Glacier is found next to Mount Joffre and Mount Pétain forming the Pétain Basin, with melt cascading down Pétain Creek Falls into the Pétain Creek below.

 Renaming

 In 2019, the Government of Alberta rescinded Pétain's name from the Alberta side of the border.
 In October 2021, the Regional District of East Kootenay, upon being consulted by BC Geographical Names, voted to support removing Pétain's name from the British Columbia side.
 On June 29, 2022, the Government of British Columbia also rescinded the name, rendering the mountain officially nameless.
 The names of Pétain Creek and Pétain Glacier were also rescinded.

 As of July 2022, neither of the provinces in which the mountain sits have decided on a new name, but "will work together" with local stakeholders to determine one.